Jake Burger Player Props: White Sox vs. Phillies

 Jake Burger Player Prop Bets: White Sox vs. Phillies - April 18

-Jake Burger -- 1-for-3 with a home run and an RBI in his last game -- will be in action for the Chicago White Sox versus the Philadelphia Phillies, with Bailey Falter on the mound, on April 18 at 7:10 PM ET.
+The Chicago White Sox and Jake Burger, who went 1-for-3 with a home run and an RBI last time out, battle Zack Wheeler and the Philadelphia Phillies at Guaranteed Rate Field, Tuesday at 4:10 PM ET.

-He notched a home run while going 1-for-3 in his previous game against the Orioles.
+He hit a home run while going 1-for-3 in his last game against the Orioles.

 Jake Burger Game Info & Props vs. the Phillies